UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-11-30-team31-human-pose-estimation.md

 Z_l = \text{MLP}(\text{LN}(Z_l')) + Z_l'
 $$

-Where $$X_p$$ is the patch embedding, $$E_\pose$$ is positional encoding, MSA is multi-head self-attention, and LN is layer normalization.
+Where $$X_p$$ is the patch embedding, $$E_{\text{pos}}$$ is positional encoding, MSA is multi-head self-attention, and LN is layer normalization.
 ViTPose produces heatmaps for keypoints using transformer output, enabling it to capture spatial and contextual dependencies across the whole image, even in crowded scenes.
 ```
 import torch
 import torch.nn as nn